-For a stuffy head, try using saline (saltwater) drops to help thin the mucus.
-Put a few drops into each nostril and then use a bulb syringe to remove the extra mucus.
-It's safe to repeat these steps as often as needed.
-And if you suck mucus out right before your baby eats, it will make mealtime easier.
+You can buy this at the store.
+Put a few drops into each nostril, and then use a bulb syringe to remove some mucus.
+It's safe to repeat this as often as you need.
+And if you do it right before your baby eats, it will make mealtime easier.

 2. Remove the Sticky Stuff

 Sometimes mucus hardens into a crusty or sticky mess around your baby's nose.
-This can feel uncomfortable to your baby.
-To safely clean his nose, wet a cotton swab with warm water and gently wipe the area.
+To clean it safely, wet a cotton swab with warm water and gently wipe the area.

 4. Give Love Pats

-Gentle pats on your baby's back can help ease chest congestion.
-Lay your baby down across your knees and gently tap his back with your cupped hand.
-Or sit your baby on your lap, with his body leaning forward about 30 degrees and pat his back.
-This patting can help loosen mucus in the chest and help your baby cough it up.
+Gentle taps on your baby's back can help ease chest congestion.
+Lay him down across your knees and gently pat his back with your cupped hand.
+Or do it while he sits on your lap with his body leading forward about 30 degrees.
+It loosens mucus in the chest and makes it easier for him to cough it up.